Jump to topic

 Preparing Surfaces for Adhesion

-Applying epoxy successfully depends on both the strength of the epoxy and on how well it adheres to the surface you’ve applied it to.
+Applying epoxy successfully depends on both the strength of the epoxy and how well it adheres to the surface you’ve applied it to.
 There are two types of epoxy bonds: primary chemical) bonds and secondary (mechanical) bonds.
 Except when bonding to uncured or partially cured epoxy surfaces, all epoxy bonds are secondary bonds.

 For good secondary (mechanical) adhesion, bonding surfaces should be: